 Ex ec equipment is constructed and certified as “Explosion Protected” according to the “Increased Safety” standard but to a lower level than eb.
 Ex ec is suitable for Zone 2 non-sparking (formerly nA) hazardous areas.

-If an explosive atmosphere of flammable substances is specified the following zones may exist.
+If an explosive atmosphere of flammable substances is specified, the following zones may exist.
 You are advised to use an independent consultant to determine the zone protection you require.
+Learn more about ATEX Gas & Dust Zones here.

 Category 3 – Zone 2 Gas – Zone 22 Dust – Present Abnormally where an explosive mixture is not expected to be present in normal operation or will only be present for a short amount of time.

-Hazardous area equipment is classified according to the maximum surface temperature produced under the maximum operating capacity at an ambient temperature of 45°C , or as otherwise specified.
-The standard classifications are below and highlight the lowest temperature a which a gas, vapour or dust will be ignited.
-For example if a potentially hazardous explosive gas is hydrogen, then all equipment used must meet the T1 rating, meaning that all equipment used must not have a surface temperature of greater than 450°C. Anything that can generate a hotter surface temp of greater than 450°C must not be used as this will increase the likelihood of an explosion by igniting the hydrogen in the atmosphere.
+Hazardous area equipment is classified according to the maximum surface temperature produced under the maximum operating capacity at an ambient temperature of 45°C, or as otherwise specified.
+The standard classifications are below and highlight the lowest temperature which a gas, vapour or dust will be ignited.
+For example, if a potentially hazardous explosive gas is hydrogen, then all equipment used must meet the T1 rating, meaning that all equipment used must not be able to create a surface temperature of greater than 450°C. Anything that can generate a hotter surface temp of greater than 450°C must not be used as this will increase the likelihood of an explosion by igniting the hydrogen in the atmosphere.
 Please advise the temperature class when enquiring about an ATEX centrifugal fan to ensure we can select a product accurately.

 Most of our ATEX certified centrifugal fans are suitable for ventilation in environments classified as ATEX.